WilliamSmithEdward/CMSSupervisorAutomation/README.md

 #### `Public Sub Connect()`

-Establishes the connection to the CMS Supervisor using provided credentials.
+Establishes the connection to the CMS server using provided credentials.

 #### `Public Sub Disconnect()`

-Disconnects and releases the resources associated with the CMS Supervisor connection.
+Disconnects and releases the resources associated with the CMS server connection.

 #### `Public Function ExecuteQuery(reportPath As String, reportParams As Dictionary(Of String, String), timeZone As String) As String`

-Executes a report query on the CMS Supervisor and returns the result as a string.
+Executes a report query on the CMS server and returns the result as a string.

 - **reportPath**: Path to the desired report.
 - **reportParams**: Key-value pairs of parameters for the report.